imgkkk574/KuaiLive/pages/decriptions.md

 #### 8. Descriptions of the fields in negative.csv

+The file ```negative.csv``` contains records of all exposures that were presented to users but not clicked.
+Each record includes the corresponding user, live room, streamer, and the timestamp of the exposure.

 | Field Name         | Description                               | Type  | Example |
 | ------------------ | ----------------------------------------- | ----- | ------- |
 |    user_id         |       The id of the user.                 | int64 |   9810 |